-- 7 Set the schedule for the data collection: - a Click Execute job every: and select an hourly interval.

-- OR -

-b Click Execute job at: and select the specific job run time, the number of days between each job run, and a start date.
+- 7 Set the schedule for the data collection: - a Click Minimum amount of time between job runs: and select an hourly interval. - OR - - b Click Run job at: and select the specific job run time, the number of days between each job run, and a start date.